 Bariatric surgery reduces the stomach’s storage area for food.
 After bariatric surgery, your stomach will feel full with less food.
 Since the stomach cues the brain to feel hungry, patients who have had bariatric surgery tend to eat less and feel hungry less often.
 This can help patients lose weight and feel healthier.

 The team at NDH includes board-certified bariatric surgeons, bariatric nurses, nutritionists and physical therapists who collaborate to provide coordinated, safe and seamless care.
 Team members will keep you informed every step of the way, from pre-surgery claim processing to day-of-surgery expectations and post-surgery nutrition and exercise guidance.
 The team is dedicated to your overall health and well-being.

 Why Choose Us?

-- Northern Dutchess Hospital offers an integrated bariatric surgery program led by HQMP weight loss surgeons Brian Binetti, MD, who has performed more than 700 bariatric surgeries in his career, and Vadim Meytes, MD in a new, state-of-the-art hospital setting in the picturesque Village of Rhinebeck.
-Dr. Binetti and Dr. Meytes and their team of physician assistants, nurses, exercise specialists and nutritionists work together to help you achieve success on your wellness journey.
+- Northern Dutchess Hospital offers an integrated bariatric surgery program led by HQMP weight loss surgeons Brian Binetti, MD, who has performed more than 700 bariatric surgeries in his career, and Vadim Meytes, MD.
+The program is accredited by the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP).
+To earn the MBSAQIP designation, Northern Dutchess Hospital underwent a rigorous review process.

 - Northern Dutchess Hospital offers modern, spacious and private rooms with specialized bariatric equipment as well as advanced surgical suites equipped with minimally invasive technology.